-For a student who reports testing positive or is being asked to quarantine/isolate because of exposure to the virus, it will be up to the student to inform the instructor that they will be moving to online only instruction for at least the next two weeks.
+For a student who reports testing positive or is being asked to quarantine/isolate because of exposure to the virus, it will be up to the student to inform the instructor that they will be moving to online only instruction.
 Students are directed to use the Notification of Absence module in Canvas to initiate this notification.
-(For courses where Canvas is not used, the direct link to the Notification of Absence form can be found through the Division of Student Affairs site.)
 Additional communication via email is encouraged; students should follow up with their instructor to develop a continued plan of study for each course.
-Students cannot be penalized in their grade for needing to move to online instruction.
+Students cannot be penalized for needing to move to online instruction.